Flyers rally late to stun Penguins 2-1 in overtime

+PITTSBURGH (AP) — Clock ticking down on both the game and in some ways their season, the Philadelphia Flyers summoned some more late magic to stun the Pittsburgh Penguins yet again.

-PITTSBURGH (AP) — Sean Couturier beat Matt Murray with 3 seconds remaining in overtime and the Philadelphia Flyers put together an improbable rally to edge the Pittsburgh Penguins 2-1 on Sunday night.
+James van Riemsdyk scored with 18 seconds left in regulation to force overtime and Sean Couturier finished off a dazzling rush to beat Matt Murray with 3 seconds remaining in the extra period as Philadelphia capped an improbable comeback with a 2-1 victory on Sunday night.

-James van Riemsdyk tied the score with 18 seconds left in regulation when Murray’s glove couldn’t quite reach van Riemsdyk’s wrist shot from the slot.
-The team traded a flurry of quality chances in the extra period before Couturier danced around Pittsburgh star Sidney Crosby on the rush then sent a shot over Murray’s stick to give Philadelphia’s fading playoff hopes a needed jolt.

-Carter Hart finished with 41 saves for his first victory since Feb.
-17 as the Flyers put together a comeback that echoed their stunning rally in their stadium series meeting with the Penguins last month.
-Philadelphia scored twice in the final 3:04 of regulation before winning it in overtime.
+The Flyers kept their fading postseason hopes alive by again surging past the Penguins for the second time in a month.

+Three weeks ago it was two goals in the final 3:04 to force overtime before Claude Giroux’s winner with 1:59 to go in the 3-on-3.
+This time the deficit wasn’t quite as deep but time was far shorter when van Riemsdyk took a pass from Travis Konecny in the slot and ripped one by Matt Murray’s outstretched glove to push it beyond regulation.

 Teddy Blueger, starting on the second line in place of injured Evgeni Malkin, scored Pittsburgh’s lone goal as the Penguins managed just one point out of a pair of home games during the weekend.

+Pittsburgh’s stretch run might not include Malkin, who head coach Mike Sullivan said is “week to week” with an upper-body injury.
+Malkin collided with St. Louis defenseman Robert Bortuzzo in a loss to the Blues on Saturday.
+He remained in the game and played more than 19 minutes but just over 24 hours later his familiar No. 71 was nowhere to be found.

+“He’s a tough guy to replace, he’s an elite player, that speaks for itself,” Sullivan said.
+“We’ll take it game to game and see how it goes.”

-Murray, who was pulled after allowing four goals on 13 shots in a loss to St. Louis in Saturday, bounced back by stopping 36 shots but couldn’t get a handle on Couturier’s winner.
+Murray, who was pulled after allowing four goals on 13 shots against the Blues, bounced back by making 36 saves but faltered late, as did the play in front of him.

+“It’s tough,” Murray said.
+“Every point is valuable.
+It stings for sure.”

+Facing Pittsburgh for the first time in his career, the 20-year-old Hart was spectacular.
+He turned away 41 shots — including several opportunities from in close — to win for the first time since returning from an upper-body injury that sidelined him from Feb.
+23-March 11.

+“For us to come back like that in the third period, it feels like we’ve almost done it in every game against these guys,” Hart said.

-The Flyers appeared to take the lead 1:06 into the second period when Claude Giroux’s wrist shot from the right circle beat Murray.
+The Flyers appeared to take the lead 1:06 into the second period when Giroux’s wrist shot from the right circle got through Murray.
 The on-ice officials, however, immediately waved it off, ruling Jakub Voracek interfered with Murray as he skated by the crease as the shot closed in.
-The Flyers challenged the call, and it was overturned by league officials in Toronto.
-Pittsburgh then challenged that ruling, claiming Philadelphia was offsides when it entered the zone.
+The Flyers challenged the call, and it was overturned by replay officials.
+Pittsburgh then challenged the goal on the grounds that Voracek was offsides when the play entered the zone.
 The call was then overturned a second time, leaving the game scoreless.

 Got it?

-Goal or no goal, it was one of the few times the Flyers truly tested Murray.
+Goal or no goal, it was one of the few times the Flyers truly tested Murray through the first two periods.
 The Penguins tilted the ice heavily at times, swarming Hart with extended pressure.
 Finishing, however, was another matter.
-If Pittsburgh wasn’t shooting wide — as Nick Bjugstad did on a breakaway in the second period — then the 20-year-old Hart was making an indelible first impression in one of the NHL’s most testy rivalries.
-He made a gorgeous stop on Patric Hornqvist in the second, extending his left pad to stop a point-blank shot from Hornqvist in the slot.
+If Pittsburgh wasn’t shooting wide — as Nick Bjugstad did on a breakaway in the second period — then Hart was making an indelible first impression in one of the NHL’s most testy rivalries.

-Hart had no chance, though, on Blueger’s fourth career goal.
-Marcus Pettersson threw a shot in from the point and Phil Kessel pounced on the rebound.
-Hart made the save but the puck bounced right to Blueger’s stick.
-The rookie pounded it into the net to give the Penguins the lead 2:07 into the third.

-Yet just as they did in their previous meeting, the Flyers rallied.
-As the clock ticked down, van Riemsdyk collected a feed from Travis Konecy in the slot and ripped one that gave the Flyers new life.
+“”He was great,” Couturier said of Hart.
+“That’s what you want from your goalie…We had to step up for him.”

 NOTES: Kessel playing in his 319th consecutive game with Pittsburgh, tying Craig Adams’ franchise record.
 Kessel has played in 765 straight games overall, the eighth-longest in NHL history. … Pittsburgh’s successful replay challenge marked the 8th time in 14 tries the Penguins have won a challenge this season. … The Flyers were 0 for 3 on the power play.
-The Penguins were 0 for 4. … Malkin was shaken up in a hit with St. Louis defenseman Robert Bortuzzo on Saturday.
-He stayed in the game and played more than 19 minutes but was unavailable just over 24 hours later.
+The Penguins were 0 for 4.

 UP NEXT